- Employee Portal

 - Substitute System

 - Personnel Handbook

 Federal law prohibits discrimination on the basis of race, color or national origin (Title VI of the Civil Rights Act of 1964); sex (Title IX of the Education Amendments of 1972 and the Carl D. Perkins Vocational and Applied Technology Education Act of 1990); or disability (Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990) in educational programs or activities receiving federal financial assistance.
-Inquiries concerning the policies and practices of Carrollton City Schools may be addressed to Annette Murphy, Director of Federal Program, 288 Tom Reeve Drive, Carrollton GA 30117.
+Inquiries concerning the policies and practices of Carrollton City Schools may be addressed to Ginger Harper, Director of Federal Program, 288 Tom Reeve Drive, Carrollton GA 30117.

 The following procedures shall be utilized by employees and students in filing complaints against the school district:

 1. The employee or student shall submit a written statement to the Director of Federal Programs describing the practice or action believed to be prohibited by the provisions of Title VI, Title IX, r Section 504.

 2. Upon receipt of a written complaint, the Federal Program Director shall investigate the allegations to determine if the district is in non-compliance with federal law.